Bancroft Tower: Description

-Bancroft Tower is located northwest of downtown Worcester, in Salisbury Park, a public park located west of Park Avenue and south of Drury Lane.
-It is a two-story stone structure, built out of boulders and cobbles, with a rock-faced granite exterior.
-It is asymmetrical in plan, with crenellated square towers at the corners and a taller off-center circular tower in between.
-To the right of that tower is an arched gate.
+Bancroft Tower stands northwest of downtown Worcester, in Salisbury Park, a public park west of Park Avenue and south of Drury Lane.
+It is a two-story stone structure, built of boulders and cobbles, with a rock-faced granite exterior.
+It is asymmetrical in plan, with crenelated square towers at the corners and a taller, off-center circular tower in between.
+To one side of that tower is an arched gate.

 History

-This tower was erected by Stephen Salisbury III in honor of George Bancroft, a prominent historian and statesman who had been a childhood friend of Salisbury's father.
+This tower was erected by Stephen Salisbury III in honor of George Bancroft, a prominent historian and statesman, who had been a childhood friend of Salisbury's father.
 It was one of three towers built on high points of the city, and is the only one to survive.
 The park and tower remained in Salisbury's ownership until his death in 1907.
-The tower was bequeathed to the Worcester Art Museum, which in turn donated it to the Worcester Parks Department in 1912.
+The tower was bequeathed to the Worcester Art Museum, which gave it to the Worcester Parks Department in 1912.
 The Bancroft tower was listed on the National Register of Historic Places on March 5, 1980.

 Plaque

-A plaque set into the ground in front of it explains its purpose:
+A plaque set in the ground in front of it explains its purpose: